landajuela/cardiac_ml/README.md

 ```

 ### Code Structure

-The code is organized as follows:
+The main code is in the following files:
 | File | Description |
 | --- | --- |
 | [`trainable_model.py`](./cardiac_ml/trainable_model.py)| Base class for all the models |